 In mid-September, Greenacres began dismantling the house’s interior in preparation for eventual demolition.
 6 7 8 Federal Judge Susan J. Dlott ordered Greenacres to stop dismantling the Gamble House on September 28 and to put parts of the house that were removed back together.
 7 The order directed that “nothing else be removed from the house without prior approval of this Court.”
 Later, Dlott ordered Greenacres until December 17 to produce an inventory of “all structural and non-structural items that have been removed” from the residence.
 10

 The Cincinnati Historic Conservation Board denied an application for a certificate of appropriateness to demolish the residence on December 6.
 10 11 In a split vote of the Cincinnati Livable Communities Committee on the following day, the city voted to set aside $300,000 to purchase the Gamble House.
 11 12

 Greenacres rejected a third bid of $250,000 from the Cincinnati Preservation Association to purchase the Gamble House on January 26, 2011.
-26 27 On February 28, the city Zoning Board of Appeals voted 4-0 to uphold a decision denying a request by Greenacres for a demolition permit.
-24 The city Board of Housing Appeals voted 5-1 on March 2 to deny an appeal by Greenacres to avoid obtaining a Vacant Building Maintenance License.
+26 27 The city Zoning Board of Appeals voted 4-0 on February 28 to uphold a decision to deny a request by Greenacres for a demolition permit 24 and on March 2, the city Board of Housing Appeals voted 5-1 to deny an appeal by Greenacres to avoid obtaining a Vacant Building Maintenance License.

 On January 23, 2013, a demolition permit was issued for the Gamble House 20 and it was demolished on April 1.
 19